One of the Most Dangerous Roads in the Country

 Interstate 15 (or I-15) has long been considered one of the most dangerous roads in the US.
 In a 2005 MSNBC Dateline report, 1-15 was listed as the most dangerous high-speed road while a recent MSN list dubbed the infamous roadway as one of the “Highways to Hell.”
 Over a five year period, 173 people died while traveling on Highway 15.

 What makes the 125-mile stretch of highway between Las Vegas and Southern California so dangerous?
-It certainly is not the terrain – the land is flat and relatively risk free.
-Most reports point to driver behavior, including speeding, falling asleep at the wheel and driving under the influence of alcohol or drugs, as the main causes for the high number of deaths on I-15.
+It certainly is not the terrain – the land is flat and relatively risk-free.
+Most reports point to driver behavior, including speeding, falling asleep at the wheel, and driving under the influence of alcohol or drugs, as the main causes for the high number of deaths on I-15.
 For some time, it was rumored that the road was not patrolled regularly by the police, encouraging more bad behavior by drivers in a hurry to get to the Strip for a weekend getaway or in a rush to return home.

-Others blame not only driver behavior for the high number of fatalities, but also the condition of Nevada’s roadways, particularly in light of the recent cuts in the state’s road and transportation budget.
+Others blame not only driver behavior for the high number of fatalities but also the condition of Nevada’s roadways, particularly in light of the recent cuts in the state’s road and transportation budget.
 From 2003-2007, nearly 400 people lost their lives on Nevada roads.
 This amounts to 1 death on a road every 22 hours.
 According to the National Highway Transportation Safety Administration (NHTSA), the average number of highway deaths in Nevada is nearly 5 percent higher than the national average.

-A 2008 report issued by the Road Information Program (TRIP), a nonprofit organization that researches highway traffic issues, found that roadway design was one of the most import factors in reducing the number of accidents on Nevada roadways.
-The report suggested the state take such measures as adding rumble strips, improving signage, resurfacing roads, adding turning and passing lanes and improving guardrails and lighting.
+A 2008 report issued by the Road Information Program (TRIP), a nonprofit organization that researches highway traffic issues, found that roadway design was one of the most important factors in reducing the number of accidents on Nevada roadways.
+The report suggested the state take such measures as adding rumble strips, improving signage, resurfacing roads, adding turning and passing lanes, and improving guardrails and lighting.
 However, it is difficult for the state to improve its roadways on a limited budget.

 Out-of-State Drivers and Accidents